 Solar roof: The average home size in the US is 2,467 square feet.
 Tesla estimates that most homes with average electrical consumption would do well with a 35% solar tile roof.
 That is, 35% of the roof tiles would be solar, the rest would be non-solar.
 For the average-sized home, Tesla’s 35% solar roof would cost $53,903 installed, before deducting any available incentives, or about $21.85 per square foot.
 Such a roof tile solar system would produce about 6.25 kW of power.

-Solar panels: If the owner of that average 2,467-square-foot home opted to go with solar panels, they could install a 8.5 kW system for about $26,030 before incentives.
+Solar panels: If the owner of that average 2,467-square-foot home opted to go with solar panels, they could install an 8.5 kW system for about $26,030 before incentives.
 That’s $27,873 less than the solar tile roof, and 136% as much power!

 Solar panels vs. solar roof: When do you break even?

 The break-even point for solar panels is between 8 and 10 years for the average homeowner.
-Determining the break-even point for a solar roof is complicated.
+Determining the break-even point for a solar tile roof is complicated.
 Did you need to replace your roof?
-If so, you should deduct the cost of roofing your home with a conventional roof from the cost of your solar roof.
-An easier way to compare the return-on-investment is to compare the cost of solar panels to that of a solar roof.
+If so, you should deduct the cost of roofing your home with a conventional roof from the cost of your solar tile roof.
+An easier way to compare the return-on-investment is to compare the cost of solar panels to that of a solar tile roof.